haydentherapper/LegoConstruction/documents/final.md

 ### Computation

-The program takes in a list of variables and and a list of instructions.
+The program takes in a list of variables and a list of instructions.
 Instructions are composed of either individual pieces or variables, the way to insert the piece or variable, and a location in a grid to place the piece or variable.
 A piece is composed of a size and a color.
 A variable is a small list of instructions with relative locations, used to encapsulate a list into an easily accessible and repeatable object.

-Instructions are processed, line by line, placing either a piece or variable an MxN matrix.
+Instructions are processed, line by line, placing either a piece or variable in an MxN matrix.
 The matrix dynamically grows upwards as more pieces are added on top of one another.
 Variables are stored in an environment accessible by the interpreter.

 The output from the program is the 3D matrix, which will be parsed by another DSL that will take this 3D matrix and output a visualization of the construction.